pulumi/pulumi-kubernetes-operator/README.md

 ## Walkthrough

-Install the [`operator-sdk`][operator-sdk] to build and run locally.
+Install the [`operator-sdk`][operator-sdk] to build the operator.

-Ensure generated CRDs and controller logic is up to date by running:
+### Build Operator and Install CRD

-### Build and Install CRD
+Build and generate the CRD and controller logic for the operator, and create the CRD in the local cluster via `KUBECONFIG`.

 ```
 $ make build